Makpptfox/WoW-HC-AddOns/README.md

 * Fixed inconsistent HPS/DPS detection.
 * Fixed the "-1000 sec" cast time display bug for certain instant cast spells.
 * Fixed real-time updating for spell numbers on the UI.
+* Fixed the "Vitals" tab not displaying informations correctly in the TC pannel when playing a Druid (Display depends on the form).

 ### [Talented Classic](https://www.curseforge.com/wow/addons/talented-classic)
 > *"A replacement talent UI that allows creation and application of templates for any class, and viewing of all talent trees in one window."*